dvklopfenstein/goatools_simulation/README.md

 ## Two categories of simulations (details):
 ### [**Preparatory**: Hypotheses and multiple-test simulations]()
-Demonstrates that the mean False Discovery Rates (FDRs) determined by simulations that generate random hypotheses test results centers around the alpha-level set by the user (0.05) when all hypotheses are true, but is smaller otherwise.
+Demonstrates that the mean False Discovery Rates (FDRs), determined by simulations that generate random hypotheses test results, center around the alpha-level set by the user (0.05) when all hypotheses are true, but is smaller otherwise.

 In fact, as larger percentages of the hypotheses are "Non-true null hypotheses"